 According to psychologist Jenny Woo, constantly using the phone when with relatives and friends weakens the bond in the relationship and reduces trust.
 Even the person who is ignored in the conversation can feel lonely, insecure, sad...

-In today's life, using the phone requires a high level of self-awareness to be able to behave well.
+In today's life, using the phone requires a high level of self-awareness to be able to behave properly.
 Below are 3 skills that parents can apply to themselves and their children in using the phone, so that the whole family has healthy and effective phone usage habits.

 Have a specific purpose before you start "surfing" your phone